acemod/ACE3/wiki/development/coding-guidelines.md

 };
 ```

-In cases where you , e.g, have a lot of one-liner classes, it is allowed to use something like this to save space:
+In cases where there are a lot of one-liner classes, it is allowed to use something like this to save space:

 ```cpp
 class One {foo = 1;};